Pancreatic cancer, specifically pancreatic ductal adenocarcinoma (PDAC), can occur as part of a number of syndromes:

 In the absence of other cancers in the family to suggest the presence of one of the known syndromes associated with PC, genetic testing is not generally offered to FPC families.
 This may change with the emergence of genetic tests that use panels of cancer susceptibility genes .

 PDAC generally has a poor prognosis but the use of endoscopic ultrasound and magnetic resonance imaging have improved the opportunity to detect PC at an earlier stage, with some evidence of an improvement in prognosis.
 Screening of selected individuals at high risk of developing PC may now be considered appropriate, although evidence is limited.
-However, there are associated psychological and economic cost implications that need careful consideration (5).
+However, there are associated psychological and economic cost implications that need careful consideration.
 Screening for PC should be performed in centres with expertise in detecting and managing the precursor lesions and early stage cancer.
+InSiGHT has raised concerns regarding recent recommendations for pancreatic surveillance.